Fax (video game): Gameplay

 Fax is a trivia game which the players are asked multiple-choice questions that cover about four topics whose are general knowledge, sports, history and entertainment.
-The game had more than 4800 questions and three skill levels which are novice, expert and genius.
+The game had more than 4,800 questions and three skill levels which are novice, expert and genius.

 During the players take the time to answer, two timers are shown.
 The timer at the top of the screen is shown as a bar, indicating the total time of the current question.
 The timer at the bottom of the screen consists of four digits and indicates the score the players get when they answer a question correctly.
 When the timer reaches zero in single-player mode, the player receives no score and the game moves on to the next question.
 In the two-player mode, the winner is displayed before the option to play again is presented.

 Reception

-John for Commodore Power Play said that the game wasn't the best but a good addition.
+In a group test of 11 trivia games, John O'Brien from Commodore Power/Play said "Fax isn't the best of them, but a good addition to the trivia buff's collection."